HiPerCoRe/KTT/README.md

 Basic unit tests are located inside tests folder and are built together with the library.
 These can be run to ensure that library methods work correctly on the current platform.
+In order to enable unit tests compilation, use corresponding Premake argument, eg. `premake5 --tests gmake`.